Direct reconstruction of anisotropic self-adjoint inclusions in the Calder\'on problem: Outer reconstruction of general anisotropic inclusions

 We note that there also exist UCP results related to classes of complex coefficients, e.g.~with \emph{principally normal symbol} \cite[chapter~28]{HormanderIV}. \end{remark} We define the class of admissible test-inclusions, used for the reconstruction methods, as

-\begin{assumption} \needspace{2\baselineskip} {}\ \begin{enumerate}[\rm(i)] \item Assume there are \emph{known} bounds on $A_D$, i.e.\ scalars $0 < \alpha < \beta$ such that
+\begin{assumption} \needspace{2\baselineskip} {}\ \begin{enumerate}[\rm(i)] \item Assume there are \emph{known} bounds on $A_D$, i.e.\ scalars $0 < \alpha \leq \beta$ such that

-in the Loewner order in $\Omega$. \item Assume that $D\Subset \Omega$ and is the closure of an open set. \item Assume for every open neighborhood $W$ of $x\in\partial D^\bullet$, there exists a relatively open connected set $V\subset D^\bullet\cap W$ that intersects $\partial D^\bullet$, satisfying either of two options: \begin{enumerate}[\rm(a)] \item $A_D - A_0$ is positive semidefinite in $V$, and there exists an open ball $B\subset V$ on which $A_D - A_0$ is uniformly positive definite. \item $A_D - A_0$ is negative semidefinite in $V$, and there exists an open ball $B\subset V$ on which $A_D - A_0$ is uniformly negative definite. \end{enumerate} \item Assume that $A_0$ satisfies the UCP. \end{enumerate} \end{assumption} We give a few remarks on these assumptions. \begin{remark}[Remarks on Assumption~\ref{assump:recon}] {}\ \begin{enumerate}[(a)] \item In case $\Gamma = \partial\Omega$, then $C\Subset\Omega$ in the definition of $\mathcal{A}$ can be replaced by $C\subseteq\overline{\Omega}$, and $D\Subset\Omega$ in Assumption~\ref{assump:recon}(ii) can be replaced by $D\subseteq\overline{\Omega}$.
+in the Loewner order in $\Omega$. \item Assume that $D\Subset \Omega$ and is the closure of an open set. \item For every $x\in\partial D^\bullet$ and every open neighborhood $W$ of $x$, assume there exists a relatively open connected set $V\subset D^\bullet\cap W$ that intersects $\partial D^\bullet$, satisfying either of two options: \begin{enumerate}[\rm(a)] \item $A_D - A_0$ is positive semidefinite in $V$, and there exists an open ball $B\subset V$ on which $A_D - A_0$ is uniformly positive definite. \item $A_D - A_0$ is negative semidefinite in $V$, and there exists an open ball $B\subset V$ on which $A_D - A_0$ is uniformly negative definite. \end{enumerate} \item Assume that $A_0$ satisfies the UCP. \end{enumerate} \end{assumption} We give a few remarks on these assumptions. \begin{remark}[Remarks on Assumption~\ref{assump:recon}] {}\ \begin{enumerate}[(a)] \item In case $\Gamma = \partial\Omega$, then $C\Subset\Omega$ in the definition of $\mathcal{A}$ can be replaced by $C\subseteq\overline{\Omega}$, and $D\Subset\Omega$ in Assumption~\ref{assump:recon}(ii) can be replaced by $D\subseteq\overline{\Omega}$.
 Also, here ``connected complement'' is in $\R^d$. \item Note that Assumption~\ref{assump:recon}(iii) only relates to what happens close to $\partial D^\bullet$, so further into $D$ we may have that $A_D-A_0$ is e.g.~indefinite.
-Moreover, the definiteness condition is not exactly at $\partial D^\bullet$ but just close to $\partial D^\bullet$, meaning that there can be a continuous deviation from $A_0$ rather than a jump condition; in the isotropic case this mimics the condition of a strict local increase/decrease from the background conductivity when entering $D$ from the outside~\cite{Garde2022b}. \end{enumerate} \end{remark} For a measurable set $C$, we define the test-coefficients
+Moreover, the definiteness condition is not exactly at $\partial D^\bullet$ but just close to $\partial D^\bullet$.
+This allows for both a jump condition or a continuous deviation from $A_0$; in the isotropic case this mimics the condition of a strict local increase/decrease from the background conductivity when entering $D$ from the outside~\cite{Garde2022b}. \end{enumerate} \end{remark} For a measurable set $C$, we define the test-coefficients

 and the corresponding test-operators